sclebow/MACAD-Thesis-notes/abstract.md

 - How can we improve the interoperability of BIM tools to better support the integration of MEP systems, particularly for large campus owner-operators?
 - How can we leverage Graphs to store the relationships between MEP systems and other building elements to improve data exchange and management?
 - Can we apply GraphML techniques to analyze and predict the performance of MEP systems in a BIM model, and how can this be used to inform maintenance and operations decisions?
+- How can we support consistent updates and historical tracking of lifecycle changes in the operative model?

 ## Methodology
 This research will involve a combination of literature review, case studies, and practical implementation.
 We will review existing BIM interoperability tools and identify gaps in their support for MEP systems.
 We will then develop a prototype tool that leverages Graphs to store and manage the relationships between MEP systems and other building elements.
 Finally, we will apply GraphML techniques to analyze the performance of MEP systems in a BIM model and evaluate the effectiveness of our approach through case studies with large campus owner-operators.